Skip to content

 • CSV — a spreadsheet with columns for distance, elevation, classification, and optionally RGB and intensity values

-• DXF — a CAD drawing of the profile line
+• DXF — a CAD drawing of the profile line (requires a paid subscription, like the other CAD deliverables)

 See Measurement Tools for details on creating profiles.